-Given the breadth of the resources and uses that can be impacted by significant discharges of chemicals and hazardous substances into a surface water body, NRD claims are often the most significant, complex and costly environmental claims.
-Because the attorneys at Kelley Drye are at the forefront of NRD litigation and related matters, we are able to add efficiencies and reduce costs through an understanding of and appreciation for the critical legal, scientific and economic factors that must be addressed to effectively prosecute or defend against such claims.
+Given the breadth of the resources and uses that can be impacted by significant discharges of chemicals and hazardous substances into a surface water body, NRD claims are often the most significant, complex, and costly environmental claims.
+Because our attorneys are at the forefront of NRD litigation and related matters, we can add efficiencies and reduce costs through an understanding of and appreciation for the critical legal, scientific, and economic factors that must be addressed to effectively prosecute or defend against such claims.

 Through our representation of both trustees and private sector clients, Kelley Drye regularly guides our clients and their technical, economic, regulatory and ecological expert witnesses at a very high level.
-Our attorneys have worked as both plaintiff and defendant with expert witnesses in all facets of NRD, including baseline, fate and transport, wildlife receptors, bioaccumulation, source identification, hydrology and hydrodynamics, toxicology, chemical fingerprinting, economic impacts and quantification of damages, restoration impacts and various other disciplines involved in NRDA.
+Our attorneys have worked as both plaintiff and defendant with expert witnesses in all facets of NRD, including baseline, fate and transport, wildlife receptors, bioaccumulation, source identification, hydrology and hydrodynamics, toxicology, chemical fingerprinting, economic impacts, and quantification of damages, restoration impacts, and various other disciplines involved in NRD.

 When an environmental crisis or injury occurs and damage is done to natural resources, effective management is an absolute necessity to mitigate the damage done to the environment.
 In certain instances where damage has been done to natural resources, there may be little question regarding the origin of the contamination.
 The main question will focus on the scope of the damage that has occurred.